Set Google DNS on the Android system for your device and it should take less than 5 minutes.

 How Do I Use Google DNS On Android?

-Note: This instruction were written based on generic Android devices and the steps should be similar for most Android devices.
+Note: These instructions were written based on generic Android devices and the steps should be similar for most Android devices.

 Open up your Settings menu.